Learning how to use Library resources, such as books, journal articles, and databases, is a key part of your academic development.

 Use these handy tutorials from our YouTube channel to find out about why and how to use journal articles.

 Websites can be useful sources of relevant information, but you must critically evaluate them.
 While books are checked by publishers and editors and journal articles are reviewed by academic experts, online content can easily be produced and disseminated without these checks.
 Here are some useful starting points to evaluate a website:

 For more guidance, see our Evaluating sources guide.

 These organisations all promote sport across the UK, investing in elite and amateur sport.

 These resources span other sporting organisations, coaching, sport business, sport education and more.

-Going to uni is a bit like going to the gym - your fees get you access to great services and facilities, but if you want to see any changes, you have to put the work in.
+Going to university is a bit like gym membership - your fees get you access to great services and facilities, but if you want to see any changes, you have to put the work in.
 If you're not sure what to do or where to go, we are happy to help!